 Just outside Collinsville, Texas lives John and Shawn Grubb and four of their eight children.
 Back in 2001, the Grubb family was asked to fill in for a cancellation at a restaurant down the street.
 That began the family’s journey into the world of bluegrass and gospel harmonizing keeping the hymns alive to tell the old, old story to a whole new generation.
-They play at festivals, churches, nursing homes and private parties in various states including Colorado, Kansas, Oklahoma, and Texas, including the Youth in Bluegrass Competition in Silver Dollar City, Missouri.
+They play at festivals, churches, nursing homes and private events and have performed in various states including Colorado, Kansas, Oklahoma, North Carolina, Virginia, Tennessee, Florida, Georgia, Texas, and the Youth in Bluegrass Competition in Silver Dollar City, Missouri.

 It all started at the breakfast table when the girls first started picking out harmonies in the old hymns during morning devotions.
 Then a friend gave us an Alison Krauss CD, “Now That I’ve Found You”.
 They played it night and day (and still do!), singing to it while doing chores around the house with Mom.
 The boys, on the other hand, grew up watching their daddy play all the different instruments and work the sound equipment.